 HM Revenue and Customs (HMRC) states that the move will minimise taxpayer errors and increase the amount of information available to the tax collector.

-Following concerted feedback from stakeholders, the government announced on 19th December that the scheduled introduction of MTD for income tax in April 2023 will be pushed to April 2026.
-In addition to the deferral of the start date, the government have announced that it will now also be introduced in stages.
+Following concerted feedback from stakeholders, the government announced on 19th December 2022 that the scheduled introduction of MTD for income tax in April 2023 will be pushed to April 2026.
+In addition to the deferral of the start date, the government have announced that it will now also be introduced in stages depending on tax payers’ earnings.

 We will keep you updated as HMRC update us about the changes; keep reading for what we already know.